drakes/sd_ship_builder/README.markdown

   * Browser-based, no install required.

-  * Ship types include light, medium, and heavy fighters, scouts, and shuttles.
+  * Design ships in all the standard classes: fighters, scouts, shuttles, freighters, and gunboats.

-  * Weapon systems include all standard cannons, launchers, and torpedoes.
+  * Arm them with all the standard cannons and warheads.

   * Basic ship options.

-  * Damage track generation, click to mark damage and hover to decipher symbols.
+  * Add basic ship options.

+  * Select crew skill levels (or optionally turn them off to see the cost of the ship without crew).

+  * Damage tracks are generated on the fly with every change you make.

 ## Known Bugs